konijntjesbroek/recipes/YDF/yeti.defense.food.md

 bits of the husk included with the nibs.
 This is similar to getting a touch of an egg or nut shell in the middle of your dish, so if that puts you off you might want to try dusting in cocoa powder instead.

 Cocao powder is the solids after the butter has been leeched out.
 The process significantly reduces the fat and calories.
 Raw cacao nibs are approximately 42% fat where raw cocoa powder is 14%.
-In order to replace this, ideally, you would add in the amount of cocoa butter.
+In order to replace this, ideally, you would add in the amount of cocoa butter, but other pure fats would also work.
+I would mention that melting point of cocoa butter is around 100°F, so ghee, coconut oil, or any oils liquid at room temperature will alter the composition.
+The best application for this approach is in the bars or granola applications where there is a medium that can suspend the cocoa and additonal fats.

 So if the recipe calls for 28g of nibs, this would include put us at around 12 grams of that being fat.
-Now with the application of a little bit of algebra we get:
+Now with the application of a little bit of algebra we get the following equations:

-    .14p + b = 12 -- The amount of fat in the powder + butter give nib fat
+    .14p + b = 12
+      -- Percentage of fat in the powder, multiplied by the weight of the powder added to the wight of the butter should equal amount of fat in the nibs

+    p + b = 28
+      -- The weight of the cocoa powder and the weight of the cocoa butter should equal the total weight of the nibs

+This allows us to calulate the amount of added fat we need to balance out what is lost by using cocoa powder instead of the crushed nibs.
+Now we just need to solve the system of euations:

-    p + b = 28    -- The amount of powder + butter is the total weight of nibs b = 12 - .14p -- The butter weight is the nib fat - the fat left in powder (12 - .14p) + p = 28  -- the butter weight as solved + powder is nib weight
+    b = 12 - .14p         -- Butter weight = nib fat - the fat left in powder
+    (12 - .14p) + p = 28  -- Butter weight + powder weight = nib weight
-    12 + .86p = 28 -- Combine the powder weights
+    12 + .86p = 28        -- Remove powder fats from the powder weight
-    .86p = 28 - 12 -- Subtract the fat weight to get the powder weight
+    .86p = 28 - 12        -- Remove nib fat from the nib weight
     .86p = 16
-    p = 16/.86     -- Compute the powder wight from the solids weigh p = 18.60
+    p = 16/.86            -- Solve for powder weight
+    p = 18.60
-    18.60 + b = 28 -- Powder weight plus butter is total nib weight
+    18.60 + b = 28        -- Insert powder weight into the simpler equation
-    b = 28 - 18.60 -- Subtract the powder weight
+    b = 28 - 18.60        -- Solve for butter weight
     b = 9.4

-The best application for this approach is in the bars or granola applications where there is a medium that can suspend the cocoa.
+If you want to want to keep the same nutrition but use cocoa powder in this instance, you would need to add 18.6g or so of cocoa powder and 9.4 or so of cocoa butter.
+This is likely only of interest to folks that are needing to make sure that they are hitting specific caloric goals and densities and are using these for longterm preperations (long distance backpacking trips or dietary concerns), but as I happen to fall into one of those categories and had to do the math anyway, I figured I would share in case others needed it struggle with equation setups as much as I do.

 === --- === --- === --- === --- === --- === --- === --- === --- === --- === ---
 #### Grains